yboulaamane/cdd-toolbox/README.md

 - [PandaDock](https://github.com/pritampanda15/PandaDock) - A Python-based molecular docking tool for bioinformatics and drug design, offering features like flexible residue docking and GPU acceleration.
 It supports various scoring functions and search algorithms for efficient simulations.
 - [ZDOCK](https://zdock.wenglab.org/) - A web server that predicts protein–protein complex structures using a rigid-body docking algorithm.
 - [ClusPro 2.0](https://cluspro.org/) - A web-based tool for protein–protein docking.
 It performs rigid-body docking by sampling billions of conformations and clusters the results to identify the most probable complex structures.
 - [pyDockWEB](https://life.bsc.es/pid/pydockweb/) - A free web server for predicting protein–protein complex structures using rigid-body docking and scoring based on electrostatics and desolvation energy.
+- [SwissDock](https://www.swissdock.ch/) - A molecular docking web tool now powered by Attracting Cavities and AutoDock Vina engines, useful for training new students.
+- [MzDOCK](https://github.com/Muzatheking12/MzDOCK) - A free, automated graphical user interface (GUI) pipeline for molecular docking simulations.
+- [Uni-Mol Docking V2](https://www.bohrium.com/apps/unimoldockingv2/job?type=app) - A molecular docking application hosted on Bohrium, a diverse suite of AI-powered applications tailored for scientific research, especially in biomedicine, materials science, and computational chemistry.

 ## Molecular interaction visualization